 Dr. Downar joined the Department of Psychiatry at UHN on completion of his residency in 2010.
 Shortly thereafter, he established the MRI-Guided rTMS Clinic.
 As of October, 2015, the clinic has received over 1600 community referrals and delivered over 20,000 sessions of stimulation.

-Previously at Rush University, Dr. Janicak is now Adjunct Professor of Psychiatry and Behavioral Sciences at Northwestern University and the Director of TMS at Linden Oaks.
+Previously at Rush University, Dr. Janicak is Consultant to the Therapeutic Neuromodulation Center at Northwestern University.
 He has long been regarded as a leading expert in psychopharmacology and neuromodulation, including both TMS and ECT.
 He has written extensively on the long-term safety and efficacy of TMS in treatment resistant-depression, including the pivotal study leading to FDA approval of TMS.
-Dr. Janicack also co-edited and contributed to “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice.”
+Dr. Janicack also co-edited and contributed to “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice."